Week : Intellectual Debt in the Agent Era

 However, when managing systems in production, you soon discover maintenance of a rapidly deployed system is not your only problem.

 To deploy large and complex software systems, an engineering approach known as “separation of concerns” is taken.
-Frederick Brooks’ book “The Mythical Man-month” (Brooks, n.d.), has itself gained almost mythical status in the community.
+Frederick Brooks’ book “The Mythical Man-month” (Brooks:mythical75?), has itself gained almost mythical status in the community.
 It focuses on what has become known as Brooks’ law “adding manpower to a late software project makes it later”.

 Adding people (men or women!) to a project delays it because of the communication overhead required to get people up to speed.